-What I do for money: I am the online editor at High Country News, a magazine that covers environment, natural resources, public lands, and changing culture and demographics in the American West.
+Work: I cover climate science at ClimateWire, a division of E&E Publishing.
+Before that I was the online editor at High Country News, a magazine that covers environment and public lands issues in the American West.
 Prior to that, I spent a year working for the Agricultural Sustainability Institute at UC Davis, doing communications and outreach on a multidisciplinary research project called the California Nitrogen Assessment.
-I have also done a fair amount of freelance writing on food, agriculture, science and environment topics, mostly for Grist and the High Country News, and for the publication Oakland Local.
+I have also written on food, agriculture, science and environment topics for OnEarth, Grist and Oakland Local.

-What I do for fun: I play a lot of soccer.
-I attempt to play ultimate frisbee.
+Play: I swim.
 I run.
-I love backpacking in the mountains, canyons, and desert.
+I mountain bike.
+I road bike.
+I play soccer. love backpacking in the mountains, canyons, and desert.
 I cook and can, mostly with local ingredients.
 I love magazines, and have a New Yorker addiction.
-I have a mild obsession with the following things: plant name etymology, political ecology, infographics, independent music, stop action animation, random movie making, and learning to cook and eat acorns.
+I am mildly obsessed with the following things: plant name etymology, infographics, stop action animation, foraging and learning to cook and eat acorns.

 I graduated from the University of South Carolina Honors College in 2002.
-I majored in interdisciplinary studies and focused on environmental politics, communications studies, and graphic communication.
+My interdisciplinary major allowed me to focus on the disparate realms of environmental studies, communications, and graphic design.

 contact me: stephanie[dot]ogburn[at]gmail[dot]com